DanhouLi/danhouli.github.io/_pages/about.md

   footer {
     margin-top: auto !important; /* Pushes the footer to the very bottom of that stretched space */ }

+  /* 8.
+Increase the size of the name in the navigation bar */ nav .navbar-brand, nav .title, header .title {
+    font-size: 1.5rem !important; /* Change this number to make it bigger (e.g., 1.8rem) or smaller */
+    font-weight: 700 !important; /* This makes it nice and bold! */ }
 </style>